 Please contact me if you would like to participate in this equine process.
 It’s a good idea to talk briefly with me about your situation or difficulties, before we arrange the first session.

-The fee for each session of 60-90 minutes is £80.
-There is a 10% discount for booking a block of 5 sessions.
+The fee for each session of 60+ minutes is £80 (the horses will guide the length of session, which is usually maximum 90 minutes).
+There is a 10% discount for booking a block of 5 sessions paid in advance.

-Executive or corporate programmes funded by the employer: fee according to the programme design, from £500 per half day, depending on the number of attendees.
+Executive or corporate programmes funded by the organisation: fee according to the programme design, from £500 per half day, depending on the number of attendees.